NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/01-governance-workflows.md

 ### Documentation of the General Assembly
 All files regarding the General Assembly are filed [in Nextcloud](https://nextcloud.nfdi4microbiota.de/f/105454) (internal link).

+---

-## Workflow Scientific Advisory Board
+## The Scientific Advisory Board

 A detailed description of the Scientific Advisory Board (SAB) of NFDI4Microbiota can be found in the [introduction to NFDI4Microbiota](00-n4m-intro.html#governance-of-nfdi4microbiota).